Huzaifa309/skill_sync/backend/README.md

-# ARIMA Forecast API
+# 2 Forecast API

-A FastAPI backend service that serves forecasts from pre-trained ARIMA models with Firebase Firestore caching.
+A FastAPI backend service that serves forecasts from pre-trained ARIMA and N-Beats models with Firebase Firestore caching.

 ## Setup